-Owners of affected 2021 Series G Bonds shall be required to tender their affected 2021 Series G Bonds to the Tender Agent for purchase at the Purchase Price on the mandatory tender date with an appropriate endorsement for transfer to the Tender Agent, or accompanied by a bond power of attorney endorsed in blank.
-Any 2021 Series G Bonds not so delivered to the Tender Agent on or prior to the purchase date (the "Undelivered 2021 Series G Bonds") for which there has been irrevocably deposited in trust with the Trustee or Tender Agent an amount of moneys sufficient to pay the Purchase Price of such Undelivered 2021 Series G Bonds shall be deemed to have been purchased at the Purchase Price on the mandatory tender date.
-IN THE EVENT OF A FAILURE BY AN OWNER OF AFFECTED 2021 SERIES G BONDS TO DELIVER ITS AFFECTED 2021 SERIES G BONDS ON OR PRIOR TO THE MANDATORY TENDER DATE, SAID OWNER SHALL NOT BE ENTITLED TO ANY PAYMENT (INCLUDING ANY INTEREST TO ACCRUE SUBSEQUENT TO THE MANDATORY TENDER DATE) OTHER THAN THE PURCHASE PRICE FOR SUCH UNDELIVERED 2021 SERIES G BONDS, AND ANY UNDELIVERED 2021 SERIES G BONDS SHALL NO LONGER BE ENTITLED TO THE BENEFITS OF THE RESOLUTIONS, EXCEPT FOR THE PAYMENT OF THE PURCHASE PRICE THEREFOR.
+Owners of 2021 Series L Bonds to which a mandatory tender for purchase relates shall be required to tender their affected 2021 Series L Bonds to the Tender Agent for purchase at the Purchase Price on the Change Date with an appropriate endorsement for transfer to the Tender Agent, or accompanied by a bond power endorsed in blank.
+Any Undelivered 2021 Series L Bonds for which there has been irrevocably deposited in trust with the Trustee or Tender Agent an amount of moneys sufficient to pay the Purchase Price of such Undelivered 2021 Series L Bonds shall be deemed to have been purchased at the Purchase Price on the Change Date.
+IN THE EVENT OF A FAILURE BY AN OWNER OF AFFECTED 2021

+SERIES L BONDS TO DELIVER ITS AFFECTED 2021 SERIES L BONDS ON OR PRIOR TO THE CHANGE DATE, SAID OWNER SHALL NOT BE ENTITLED TO ANY PAYMENT (INCLUDING ANY INTEREST TO ACCRUE SUBSEQUENT TO THE CHANGE DATE) OTHER THAN THE PURCHASE PRICE FOR SUCH UNDELIVERED 2021 SERIES L BONDS, AND ANY UNDELIVERED 2021 SERIES L BONDS SHALL NO LONGER BE ENTITLED TO THE BENEFITS OF THE RESOLUTIONS, EXCEPT FOR THE PAYMENT OF THE PURCHASE PRICE THEREFOR.